We may earn a commission when you buy software.

-Kaspersky Antivirus Plus Review (2024): The Pros & Cons
+Kaspersky Antivirus Plus Review (2026): The right choice?

 Buy it if you want complete protection.
 You will get anti-malware, anti-phishing, a firewall, a password manager, and an unlimited VPN, which will protect your privacy online.